BoBbY-Pal/2D-Platformer-Game/README.md

 # 2D-Platformer-Game
 > This is 2D platformer game called "The Explorer"
 ## Key Features:
-  ⦿ Animated UI & player with customized collider according to animations.
-  ⦿ Enemy AI for patrolling and attacking on a defined path.
-  ⦿ Level unlocking system using Enums, PlayerPrefs and Singleton design pattern.
-  ⦿ Efficient sound manager which handles all the sounds easily.
-  ⦿ Responsive UI for player’s health and collectables.
+  ⦿ Animated UI & player with customized collider according to animations. <br /> ⦿ Enemy AI for patrolling and attacking on a defined path.<br /> ⦿ Level unlocking system using Enums, PlayerPrefs and Singleton design pattern.<br /> ⦿ Efficient sound manager which handles all the sounds easily.<br /> ⦿ Responsive UI for player’s health and collectables.<br />

 ## Visuals